dost-onelab/ulims/Import-Data-ReadMe.md

 ####DATA ENTRY FORM ver.1####

-Generate the `DataEntryForm.xlsx` file from the ULIMS Laboratory Module (navigate to http://{server Hostname or IP}/ulims/lab/request/importData).
+Generate (using Chrome) the `DataEntryForm.xlsx` file from the ULIMS Laboratory Module (navigate to http://{server Hostname or IP}/ulims/lab/request/importData).
 Data for `lab`, `customer`, `discount`, `sampletype` and `test` will be available for lookup in the generated file.

 Using the generated file, create monthly data entry files (e.g. Jan2010.xlsx, Feb2010.xlsx, Mar2010.xlsx ...) for easy management.

 ####LOADING THE DATA ENTRY FORM ON ULIMS####

-Use the monthly data entry files and try loading them to verify that all entries on the file are
+Browse and load each monthly data entry files to verify that all entries.
+Take some time to navigate and check each entry.
+View the samples and tests for each request by clicking of the Request Reference.

+####IMPORTING DATA####

+After thoroughly checking each request, Click on the green Import Requests button.
+If you dont see the button, your data entry file may have requests(requestRefNum) already in ULIMS database which will be in red text.
+Check the data entry file again for the duplicates.
+Then try loading the file again.